Ryan Williams (entrepreneur): Cadre

 In 2021, Williams further announced the launch of the Cadre Direct Access Fund, one of the largest real estate funds raised during the pandemic and for a digital real estate investment platform.
 It is a $400 million fund investing in commercial real estate and backing minority operators and partners to help produce greater economic equity.
 Williams later announced that his alma mater, Harvard University, invested in both Cadre and in the $400 million fund intended to drive diversity through democratization.

 He followed with the Cadre Direct Access Fund II, a value-add real estate fund.

 In late 2021, Williams publicly announced that Cadre sold three buildings for a total of approximately $312 million, providing $95 million in returned capital to investors and an internal rate of return of approximately 17%.
 Williams described one of the sales as the largest-ever digital real-estate transaction (i.e., a property bought, sold, and managed using a digital platform).

 In early 2023, he led Cadre to secure a spot on the Forbes Fintech 50 for a seventh consecutive year.

 Later in 2023, he led the company to a liquidity event with its merger with Yieldstreet, a global alternative investment platform focused on credit investments.
-The company’s combined assets totalled $9.7 billion.
+The company’s combined assets totaled $9.7 billion.
 At the time of the merger, Cadre and Yieldstreet together had produced more than $3.1 billion in returns for clients with a total investment value of $9.7 billion.
-Williams continued to serve as the CEO of Cadre, which will operate independently, as well as lead global institutional client relations and business development partnerships for the combined business.
-The deal makes Cadre one of the most significant exits in fintech and, according to Fortune, positions the merged company to IPO in the coming years.
+Williams continued as CEO of Cadre, which will operate independently, as well as lead global institutional client relations and business development partnerships for the combined business.
+According to Forbes, Cadre had more than 50,000 customers and managed approximately $6 billion in asset value.
+Yieldstreet completed its acquisition of Cadre in January 2024 as one of the most significant exits in fintech.
+Williams later cited data fragmentation and reconciliation problems he encountered while building Cadre as an influence on the creation of Ellis.